 You may choose to assign your students to visit a member of our staff for various reasons.
 The most common include the following:

 - Kuder Journey/assessments

-If you assign a career-related project to your class, please complete the Class Assignment Form.
-Because in-person appointments have been suspended due to COVID-19, our appointments with students are by phone, video call, or email.
+If you wish to assign a career-related project to your class, please complete the Class Assignment Form.

 Common reasons for referring students to the Career Center

 Following are some examples of how the Career Center can assist your students.
 All of these services are free to students and alumni.

 Individual career counseling